 Beyond these examples

-These snippets focus on specific secret version features: string and JSON secret storage, and JSON parsing for structured data.
-They’re intentionally minimal rather than full secrets management solutions.
+These snippets focus on specific secret version features: string and JSON secret storage, and secret value parsing and retrieval.
+They’re intentionally minimal rather than full secret management solutions.

 The examples require pre-existing infrastructure such as the aws.secretsmanager.Secret resource (the secret container itself).
-They focus on storing and retrieving secret values rather than managing secret metadata or rotation.
+They focus on storing and retrieving secret values rather than provisioning the secret metadata.

 To keep things focused, common secret version patterns are omitted, including: